Pertamina: Corporate identity

+achieve net zero emissions by 2060.

 2024 Pertamina LNG graft scandal

 In June 2024, Karen Agustiawan, Pertamina's president director from 2009 to 2014, was sentenced by the Jakarta Corruption Court to nine years in prison for graft, surrounding the procurement of liquefied natural gas (LNG) from Cheniere Energy.
 News agency Antara estimates the that purchase contract resulted in state losses of Rp1.7 trillion (US$113.84 million).
 In August 2024, the conviction was upheld by the Jakarta High Court.

 Other executives, including Yenni Andayani and Hari Karyuliarto, are also implicated and under investigation for their involvement in decisions that led to substantial financial losses.
 Luhur Budi Djatmiko, another former executive, faces scrutiny related to a separate corruption case involving a land purchase in South Jakarta that caused the state a loss of Rp348 billion.